rustwasm/book/src/wasm-pack/initialize.md

 Now that we've installed all of our tools and setup our npm account we can actually start coding!
 We'll be writing up a small crate that adds two numbers and outputs the numbers.
 While this will be a simple example, we're really trying to focus on how to use wasm-pack.
-You'll be provided links to other resources so you can make more complicated code to package and ship to npm!
+You'll be provided links to other resources so you can make more complicated code to package and ship them to npm!

 Let's get started then!
 First off run this command to create our project: